 The main divisions of the roof are pitched roof, sloping roof, hat roof and shells and domes.

 - The basic function is to provide protection from various elements for people and their property.

-- It also provide insulation, retains heat in winter or cool air in summer.
+- It also provides insulation, retains heat in winter, or cools the air in summer.

 7. Doors and windows: